LoesRuttenGithub/Thesis-Noise-Nulling/OnlineThesisText.md

 - Romain & Loes 11 July
 	- Added to LIFE Slack.
 Most relevant groups are 3.2, 3.3, 4.1
 - Romain & Ida & Lian 11 July
 	- MC simulations take long.
-Python functionality to dump outcomes of MC into file once and load it in from there.
+Idea to use Python functionality to dump outcomes into file and load from there.
 	- Python code gives error on Windows because it doesn't have a /tmp folder as in Unix based systems.
 	- Idea to have joint meeting with Delft & Leuven every other week?
-To be figured out what is feasible for everyone.
+To be determined.
 	- 3rd week of August, internal office moving in Delft should be done